A multivitamin that makes sense right now

 We’re all facing more immune challenges than ever before.
 So, while your mom or grandma might have been fine with a multi that gave them a little extra Zinc and Vitamin C, you can do one better by choosing a multi that also contains medicinal mushrooms.

 Yes, the food we grow today is less nutritious than 50 years ago.
 But we can stop crops’ nutritional value from tanking further.
 In fact, we can reverse the process.

 The key is regenerative agriculture, a way of farming that regenerates the health of the soil.

 Why the focus on soil?
 Because soil is the basis of nutrition.
 It provides the building blocks for plants to create the vitamins and minerals we all rely on.
 Healthy soil grows healthy, nutritious food.

 Yet incredibly, modern farming methods degrade soil and even cause it to disappear thanks to practices like tilling (which destroys soil’s structure) and pesticide use (which kills beneficial microbes in the soil).
 Half of all soil on earth is now degraded, and if we don’t change how we farm, we have fewer than 60 harvests left before the earth’s topsoil disappears.

 That’s why supporting a move to regenerative agriculture is essential.
 Regenerative agriculture leaves the soil’s surface undisturbed and keeps it as covered and protected as possible.
 It nurtures the soil’s microbiome and overall health.
 It even creates new soil.

 When a multi includes regenerative herbs or other regeneratively grown ingredients, you can be sure of two things.
-1) Those herbs are of high quality, and 2) The makers of that multi are serious about not just the quality of their product, but about the health of the planet and of our food system.

 Ready for a modern multi?